 Senior care can help older adults to avoid telephone scams by fielding phone calls for them.
 They can also tell seniors about new scams they learn of.
 Some older adults with cognitive deficits may make poor judgments.
 Senior care providers can keep an eye on them to make sure they don’t make any costly mistakes.

-If you or an aging loved-one are considering hiring Elder Care in Ledyard, CT, for companionship, transportation, or other elder care issues, please contact the caring staff at Care at Home – serving Connecticut and Rhode Island.
+If you or an aging loved-one are considering hiring A Caregiver in Ledyard, CT, for companionship, transportation, or other elder care issues, please contact the caring staff at Care at Home – serving Connecticut and Rhode Island.

 Latest posts by Suzanne Karp, Founder (see all)